 “Unfortunately, many brands have yet to fully harness the ease of video capture via phones, GoPros and drones,” says Lewis.
 “Instead, they rely on more expensive (and limited) means of production.
 We see a big opportunity to train our clients to think about video capture, production and distribution across multiple channels (website, social, ads) and formats (gifs, animation, etc.).”

 If there isn’t room in your financial services marketing budget for an entire video production crew, you can still use video in other ways.
 Take Lewis’s advice and think outside the box.
 Add a video tutorial of your new banking app to your website.
 Share a gif on social media to wish your customers a happy holiday.
 Add a short animation to the press release announcing your latest wealth management tool.
-There are plenty of ways to utilize video in digital marketing for financial services—and to reach those 2.15 billion viewers!
+There are plenty of ways to utilize video in online marketing of financial services—and to reach those 2.15 billion viewers!

-5. Response Rates in Financial Services Marketing
+5. Response Rates in Online Marketing of Financial Services

 “Only one in eight social media messages to brands are responded to within three days,” says Jitesh Keswani, CEO of e-Intelligence.in.
 “With social media and mobile use becoming a larger part of customers’ lives, this is an alarming signal for financial brands.”